-As a financial technology company, our proprietary technology platform enables us to quote bid and ask prices in thousands of ETP listings, as well as similar financial products.
-We also provide liquidity to institutional counterparties off-exchange.
-Market participants benefit from higher execution quality and lower overall trading costs, while the markets benefit from greater efficiency and more transparency.
+As a technology company operating in a financial services industry, we use our proprietary technology platform to quote bid and ask prices in thousands of ETP listings, as well as similar financial products.
+We also provide liquidity to institutional counterparties off-exchange across all regions.
+Liquidity provision makes markets more efficient and transparent, promoting better execution quality and lower overall trading costs for market participants.

-As a principal trading firm, we trade for our own account only.
+As a principal trading firm, we trade for our own account and own risk only.
 We do not have clients, nor do we provide any investment services or ancillary services to others.
 Our strategies are designed to use information that is publicly available and we use fairly simple, non-controversial and transparent order types.
 We are a strong supporter of fair, transparent and orderly markets.
-We derive our Net Trading Income from the small price differences at which investors are willing to trade ETPs or other financial instruments with us, and those of the underlying or related financial instruments at which we hedge the resulting exposures.
-We do not have a directional opinion on the markets and aim to be hedged perfectly and instantaneously where possible.
+We derive our Net Trading Income from the small price differences at which investors are willing to trade ETPs or other financial instruments and those of the underlying or related financial instruments at which we hedge the resulting exposures.
+We do not have a directional opinion on the markets and aim to be hedged perfectly and instantaneously.
 This focus on risk management is at the heart of our organization, and our risk functions are closely integrated into our platform.